-Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b) Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2)
+Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b)

+Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2)

-Assessment: Examination 1 (80%)
+Assessment: Examination 1 (70%)

-Group Work - Project (20%)
+Group Work - Project (15%)

+Online Class Test (15%)

 Resit Assessment: Examination (Resit instrument) (100%)

-The coursework will be set around week 7-8 with 2-3 weeks to finish it.
-The coursework will require the students to solve a thin aerofoil theory problem with the use of a computer.
+Assessment Description: The coursework will be set around weeks 6-8, with 2-3 weeks to finish it.
+The coursework will require the students to solve an aerodynamics problem using a computer.
 This is a group project.